wdporter/i-am-that-ebook/src/90-surrender-to-your-own-self/readme.md

 <p><b>M:</b> Human beings die every second; the fear and the agony of dying hangs over the world like a cloud.
 No wonder you too are afraid.
-But once you know that the body alone dies and not the continuity of memory and the sense of ‘I am’ reflected in it, you are afraid no longer.</p>
+But once you know that the body alone dies and not the continuity of memory and the sense of “I am” reflected in it, you are afraid no longer.</p>

 <p><b>Q:</b> Well, let us die and see.</p>